INHABITANCY/INHABITANCY/README.md

-i know my icon's artist is problematic. genuinely don't give a fuck, i'm problematic myself by virtue of being a HABIT. i don't have to like someone or agree with them to like their art. okay? okay
+I'M AWARE THAT MY ICON'S ARTIST IS PROBLEMATIC.
+GEEENUINELY DON'T GIVE A FUCK, I'M 'PROBLEMATIC' MYSELF BY VIRTUE OF BEING A HABIT.
+I DON'T HAVE TO LIKE SOMEONE OR AGREE WITH THEM TO LIKE THEIR ART.
+OKAY?
+OKAY.

-# I'M A SUBSYSTEM OF MALICITORS DON'T EXPECT ME TO ADHERE TO YOUR MORALS.
-I'M A NASTY THING.
+## I'M A SUBSYSTEM OF MALICITORS.
+DON'T EXPECT ME TO ADHERE TO YOUR MORALS.
+## I'M A NASTY THING.
 I SAY AND DO NASTY THINGS.

-hi this thing's a big wip
+THIS THING'S A BIG WIP, EXERCISE PATIENCE